Here's what you would need.

-- Draw a line at the center of the paper.
+- Draw a line at the centre of the paper.

 - Draw a circle using the tape roll at the upper portion of the paper.

-- Draw a horizontal line of 3 inches in length .
+- Draw a horizontal line of 9cm in length .

-Step 3: Draw a vertical line of 2 inches on the center point and join it to the two edges of the horizontal line to create a triangle.
+Step 3: Draw a vertical line of 6 cm on the centre point and join it to the two edges of the horizontal line to create a triangle.